 For history buffs, you may want to see the different heritage houses interspersed throughout Sta.
 Fe town.

-One may also wish to proceed to Bantayan town to pay homage to the oldest parish in Cebu, Sts.
-Peter and Paul Church which was established by the Augustinians in June 11, 1580.
-The church is made of coralline limestone and is considered unique among the many churches in the Philippines because of the stone relief sculptures that adorn its walls.
+One may also wish to proceed to Bantayan town to pay homage to the oldest parish in Cebu, the Sts.
+Peter and Paul Parish, which was established by the Augustinians in June 11, 1580.
+The parish church, built in the 1800s, is made of coralline limestone and is considered unique among the many churches in the Philippines because of the stone relief sculptures that adorn its walls.

 Take a walk around the Bantayan town plaza and you will see a lot more antique houses.
 Farther away from the town plaza is the public market where they sell souvenirs as well as dried seafood, said to be much cheaper as compared to those sold in Cebu City.